Know Before You Go

 Portland became the birthplace of car-sharing in the United States in 1998, with the founding of a small local company that eventually became part of Zipcar.
-Today, car-sharers in Portland have access to five car-sharing services — and that number is growing every day.
+Today, car-sharers in Portland have access to multiple car-sharing services.
 Ride-sharing services Uber and Lyft also operate in Portland, making it easier than ever to get around the city without bringing your own vehicle.

-Turo is the country’s first peer-to-peer car-sharing service that allows owners to rent out their personal vehicles when they’re not using them to other members who want to rent them for a set time.
-In addition to outlying neighborhoods and the downtown core, Turo rentals are available at Portland International Airport.
+Turo is a peer-to-peer car-sharing service that allows owners to rent out their personal vehicles when they’re not using them to other members who want to rent them for a set time.

-Another peer-to-peer car-sharing service, Getaround is a free-to-join, Facebook-linked network currently in six U.S. cities that promises instant approval for membership applicants over 19 with a good driving record.
+Another peer-to-peer car-sharing service, Getaround is a free-to-join, Facebook-linked network currently in six U.S. cities that promises instant approval for membership applicants over 19 with good driving records.

 Introduced in Portland in 2015, ride-sharing companies Uber and Lyft offer convenient, cash-free rides scheduled via mobile app.
 Both companies serve Portland International Airport (PDX), picking up outside of baggage claim at the far left end of the first island.